gecio/gecio.github.io/docs/_gks/machinedeployments/add_ssh_key/index.en.md

 ---
-title: Add ssh key to an existing cluster
+title: Adding an SSH Key to an Existing Cluster
 lang: en
 permalink: /gks/machinedeployments/add_ssh_key/
 nav_order: 5400
 parent: Machine Deployments
 ---
+# Adding an SSH Key to an Existing Cluster

-The GKS-platform offers the possibility to add SSH keys to worker nodes.
+With the GKS platform you can add SSH keys to worker nodes.
-This could be useful if you want to debug your Kubernetes clusters and your application directly from the worker nodes.
+This might be useful if you want to debug your Kubernetes clusters and your application directly from the worker nodes.

-To achieve this, you will need to:
+To achieve this, you need to:

-- Create a ssh key,
+- Create an SSH key
-- Have a cluster with `User SSH Key Agent` enabled,
+- Have a cluster with `User SSH Key Agent` enabled
-- Add the key to the project and
+- Add the key to the project
-- Enable it in the cluster.
+- Enable it in the cluster

 In most cases you also need to assign a Floating IP to your worker nodes to be able to access them.

 ## User SSH Key Agent

-In order to be able to manage SSH keys on the worker nodes, the `User SSH Key Agent` must be enabled during cluster creation:
+To manage SSH keys on the worker nodes, you must enable the `User SSH Key Agent` during cluster creation:

 ![User SSH Key Agent during Create cluster](user-ssh-key-agent-create.png)

-If you do not activate this setting during cluster creation, you cannot add/modify SSH-keys later on.
-Please be advised that the
-User SSH Key Agent can only be added during cluster creation.
-If you didn't enable the User SSH Key Agent during creation, you cannot enable it later on.
+If you do not activate this setting during cluster creation, you cannot add/modify SSH keys later on.
+You can only add the User SSH Key Agent during cluster creation.
+If you did not enable the User SSH Key Agent during cluster creation, you cannot enable it later on.

 ### Checking the Status of the User SSH Key Agent

-To check if the User SSH Key Agent is enabled for a certain cluster, you can check the cluster status page.
-First you need to open the additional cluster information view to be able to do that:
+To check if the User SSH Key Agent is enabled for a certain cluster, check the cluster status page.
+To do so, open the additional cluster information view.

 ![Show additional cluster info](show_additional_cluster_info.png)

-You can now see the status in the lower right corner:
+You can now see the status in the lower right corner.

 ![User SSH Key Agent status](user-ssh-key-agent-status.png)

-If the Agent is activated, SSH-Keys can be added at any time like described below.
+If the User SSH Key Agent is activated, you can add SSH keys any time as described below.

-### Other ways of managing User SSH Keys
+### Other Ways of Managing User SSH Keys

-It is possible to create a cluster **without** enabling the User SSH Key Agent.
-In this case all worker nodes will be created without any SSH-keys added - and SSH-keys cannot be changed using our platform.
-This would allow other methods/agents of managing SSH keys like saltstack, puppet or chef if the worker-nodes are created from a custom image supporting this.
-It is not possible to add the User SSH Key Agent after cluster creation to not interfere and accidentially break such setups.
+You can create a cluster **without** enabling the User SSH Key Agent.
+In this case all worker nodes are created without any SSH keys added - and SSH keys cannot be changed when using our platform.
+This would allow other methods/agents of managing SSH keys like saltstack, puppet, or chef if the worker nodes are created from a custom image supporting this.
+It is not possible to add the User SSH Key Agent after cluster creation in order to not interfere and accidentially break such setups.

-## Adding an SSH Key to an existing cluster
+## Adding an SSH Key to an Existing Cluster

-If you want to add an SSH Key to an existing cluster which has the User SSH Key Agent is enabled, you can follow the below steps.
+If you want to add an SSH Key to an existing cluster which has the User SSH Key Agent is enabled, follow the steps below.

-### Creating an ssh key
+### Creating an SSH Key

 The simplest way to generate a key pair is to run `ssh-keygen` without arguments: